Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 With that, the group of five left the longhouse and headed towards the woods.
 The forest was darker than Ljörn expected, trees taller to cast shadows over the ground.
 The earth was uneven, sloping upwards to a hill.
 Croaks of ravens echoed, and as they passed a tree, the flapping of wings was heard.
 Ljörn strode near to the group, although he was last.
 He now had his spear, and he held it protectively close.
 There was a snap, and he flinched, gripping his spear tighter as he glanced at it; it was only a fox.

-The herbalist was also startled by the fox.
+The quiet woman was also startled by the fox.
 It dashed away, disappearing into the vegetation.

 The bear-cloaked man was leading, flanked by Alfrir and Sága.
-Besides Ljörn, the only one behind them was the herbalist.
+Besides Ljörn, the only one behind them was the quiet woman.
 And she was quiet too, not speaking much.
 Ljörn followed the group, listening as the three conversed amongst themselves in the front.
 It was small talk, and he wasn't very interested in it until Sága asked, "Is it true that he was cursed?"

 "Cursed?"
 Alfrir said, repeating Sága's words.
 "What are you implying?"